SowinskiBraeden/school-management-api/README.md

 The usage for this API is in the name, school management, it's not an easy task in the areas I live near.
 Overcrowded schools are far too common and the need for a better school management system is there.
 The current systems issued by the government work but are poor and outdated.

+To see a full list of features and how to use the system, read the [documentation](DOCUMENTATION.md)

 <!-- CONTRIBUTING -->
 ## Contributing